nxtensions/nxtensions/packages/astro/README.md

 ## Features

-- Generators for scaffolding Astro applications and libraries.
+- Generator for scaffolding Astro applications and libraries.
+- Cypress tests for Astro applications.
-- Executors to run builds, Astro development server and preview.
+- Executors to run builds, start the Astro development server and start a local static file server to preview built applications.
 - Nx project graph plugin to see Astro project dependencies.

 ## Prerequisites